 CHAPTER CHAPTER SECTION SUBJECT

 Information Management 07 001 35

-DESCRIPTION DESCRIPTION
+SECTION DESCRIPTION

-Information Systems HIPAA Breach HIPAA Breach Notification
+Information Systems HIPAA Breach Notification

 - B. Sanctions: LCCMH has established standards for employee accountability and expectations regarding adherence to the provisions of Health Information Portability and Accountability Act (HIPAA) and Michigan law, and the relative corrective action(s) that may be imposed to address privacy and or security violations.
 REFERENCES: 45 CFR § 164.308(a)(1) - C. Security Awareness Training: LCCMH provides ongoing security awareness training for all employees.
 The security awareness training shall provide employees with best practices to maintain the confidentiality, integrity and availability of the agency's protected health information.
-REFERENCES: 45 CFR § 164.308(a)(5) - D. LCCMH will comply with the standards as outlined in the Region 10 Prepaid Inpatient Health Plan (PIHP) HIPAA Breach Notification Policy 03.03.04
+REFERENCES: 45 CFR § 164.308(a)(5) - D. LCCMH complies with the standards as outlined in the Region 10 Prepaid Inpatient Health Plan (PIHP) HIPAA Breach Notification Policy 03.03.04